James Reeves (footballer): 1892–93 season

-As part of his "waterworks" duty, Reeves becomes a member of Club Regatas de Barcelona, a club of rowing and sailing, where he soon becomes the spokesman for the club's British members (or British Club Regatas).
-During his time at Club Regatas, he meets and convinces some of the club's Catalan members to play football, along with some French members as well.
-Reeves then did the same with the Cricket Club, impressing some of his countrymen with his entrepreneurial spirit, thus achieving a respectable number of partners in a short period of time, but despite the British colony of Barcelona having a large presence in the city, finding 22 individuals (plus the referee) was not an easy task, given that the expatriates came to work and many of them had positions of responsibility.
-Also, Sunday was not a public holiday at the time.
-It was not until the end of 1892, after months of hard work, that Reeves finally managed to gather enough players to assemble two teams to start practicing football, although in the vast majority of matches they did not complete the 11s per side.
-This was the birth of a football Society that became known as the British Club de Barcelona (based on La Rambla) of which he was the founder and leader.
+Even though the British colony of Barcelona had a large presence in the city, finding 22 individuals (plus the referee) was not an easy task, given that the expatriates came to work and many of them had positions of responsibility.
+It was not until the end of 1892, after months of hard work, that Reeves finally managed to gather enough players to assemble two teams to start practicing football, although in the vast majority of matches, they did not complete the 11s per side.
 At last, on 25 December 1892, they were able to play the first known football match in the city (actually in the neighboring municipality of Sants).
-Very little is known about that Christmas Day in 1892, only that the venue was near the grounds of the Hippodrome of Can Tunis, and that Reeves was the captain of one of the teams.
+Very little is known about that Christmas Day in 1892, only that the venue was near the grounds of the Can Tunis hippodrome, and that Reeves was the captain of one of the teams.

-Reeves kept organizing football games among members of the British Club de Barcelona, including the infamous match on 12 March 1893 between a blue team captained by Mr. Cochran and a red one led by himself, and Reeves captained by example, netting his side's only goal in a 1–2 loss, with both Blue goals coming from Catalans (Figueras and Barrié), meaning that his club's inclusion of Catalans was paying off.
+Reeves kept organizing football games between the members of the British Club de Barcelona, including the infamous match on 12 March 1893 between a blue team captained by George Cochran and a red one led by himself, and Reeves captained by example as he netted his side's only goal in a 2–1 loss, with both Blue goals coming from non-Britons (Figueras and Jorge Barrié), meaning that his club's inclusion of locals was paying off, albeit they scored against the 51-year-old Jaime Morris (Senior).
 The photograph of these two sides just before the match is widely regarded as the oldest photo of a football team in Spain.
 Moreover, this game was the catalyst for the first proper chronicle of the dispute of a football match, which appeared in the newspaper La Dinastia on 16 March 1893.